 The burning of fossil fuels sends heat-trapping gases into our atmosphere, warming the planet at an alarming rate.
 And as our climate changes, we’re facing more unpredictable and extreme weather events that threaten the supply chains that feed, clothe, and provide for our families.
 The science is clear: if our carbon emissions go unchecked, these impacts will get worse.

 The good news is that there’s still time to work together to cut carbon pollution and curb some of the worst impacts of climate change to protect people and wildlife at risk.
-That’s why WWF has helped Walmart, the world’s largest company, launch Project Gigaton, a first of its kind initiative that has the potential to mobilize its suppliers—the largest supply chain in the world—to take one gigaton of carbon out of the atmosphere.
+That’s why WWF has helped Walmart, the world’s largest company, launch Project Gigaton, a first of its kind initiative that has the potential to mobilize its suppliers—the largest supply chain in the world—to avoid emitting one gigaton of carbon into the atmosphere by 2030.
 Challenging companies all over the world to reduce emissions will spur companies to do more to reduce their carbon emissions at a scale needed to avert the worst impact of climate change.

 Together we’ve designed tools for Walmart’s vast supplier network to help them make changes in energy and product use, agricultural and logging practices, packaging decisions, and waste management that will limit emissions.

 Project Gigaton will help mitigate climate change while allowing companies to be part of something big that can have significant ripple effects globally.
 Many companies already see what investments in a clean energy future looks like, and now there is an opportunity to make these investments at a massive scale.

 2017 marked a strong start for Project Gigaton—one focused largely on getting suppliers on board.
 As of April 2018, more than 400 suppliers had joined Project Gigaton, representing more than 30 countries, including China, the UK, Sri Lanka, and many more.